Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Abstract

 \section{Abstract}

-We present Facade (Fast and Accurate Contextual Anomaly DEtection): a high-precision deep-learning-based anomaly detection system deployed at \ggl (a large technology company) as the last line of defense against insider threats since 2018.
-Facade is an innovative unsupervised \emph{action-context system} that detects suspicious actions by considering the context surrounding each action, including relevant facts about the user and other entities involved.
-It is built around a new multi-modal model that is trained on corporate document access, SQL query, and HTTP/RPC request logs.
+Insiders with privileged access have the power to cause great harm to their organization.
+Even a single insider threat incident can be catastrophic, resulting in both financial losses and reputation damage.
+These threats are some of the most difficult to detect, as attack activity is interspersed in large volumes of legitimate activity.
+Although it is a serious threat, the literature is sparse aside from a few studies with various limitations, preventing their practical deployment in large scale organizations.

-To overcome the scarcity of incident data, Facade harnesses a novel contrastive learning strategy that relies solely on benign data.
-Its use of history and implicit social network featurization efficiently handles the frequent out-of-distribution events that occur in a rapidly changing corporate environment, and sustains Facade's high precision performance for a full year after training.
-Beyond the core model, Facade contributes an innovative clustering approach based on user and action embeddings to improve detection robustness and achieve high precision, multi-scale detection.
+We present \fc: \underline{f}ast and \underline{a}ccurate \underline{c}ontextual \underline{a}nomaly \underline{de}tection, a high-precision, deep-learning system that has served as the last line of defense against insider threats at \ggl since 2018. \fc is an innovative self-supervised system that detects suspicious events by considering the context surrounding each event, including relevant facts about the user and resource involved.
+It is built around a new multi-modal model that is trained on corporate document access, SQL table access, and HTTP/RPC request logs.
+To overcome the scarcity of labeled incident data, \fc employs a novel contrastive learning strategy trained exclusively on benign activity.

-Functionally what sets Facade apart from existing anomaly detection systems is its high precision.
-It detects insider attackers with an extremely low false positive rate, lower than $0.01\%$.
-For single rogue actions, such as the illegitimate access to a sensitive document, the false positive rate is as low as $0.0003\%$.
-To the best of our knowledge, Facade is the only published insider risk anomaly detection system that helps secure such a large corporate environment.
+\fc detects insider attackers with an extremely low false positive rate, lower than 0.01\%.
+For single rogue events, such as the illegitimate access to a sensitive document, the false positive rate is as low as 0.0003\%.
+To the best of our knowledge, \fc is the only proposed insider risk anomaly detection system with a false positive rate low enough for use in large corporate environments.